logux/docs/architecture/core.md

 it applies it immediately to own application state.
 In the background, Logux will synchronize this new action with other nodes.

+When node will synchronize action to another node, next node will apply the action and synchronize action to other nodes.

+Logux is based on the **offline-first** idea.
+If node is offline right now, new actions will wait for connection in node’s log.
+Offline is a standard mode for Logux application.

 **[Next chapter →](./practice.md)**